 Glee captured our hearts with its infectious energy, unforgettable musical performances, and inspiring messages of acceptance and self-expression.

-From unknown facts that surprise us to the talented individuals who brought the show to life, Glee continues to be a beloved cultural phenomenon.
+From surprising facts to the talented individuals who brought the show to life, Glee continues to be a beloved cultural phenomenon.

 So, let your inner Gleek shine and sing with joy as you relive the magic of Glee!